Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds products containing a specific ingredient, with examples.
-It also mentions returning research context, distinguishing it from siblings like get_ingredient_info (likely about the ingredient itself) and search_supplements (probably broader search).
+The description clearly states the tool finds products containing a specific ingredient in their ingredients list, with examples.
+It also mentions returning research context.
+This distinguishes it from siblings like get_ingredient_info (focused on ingredient details) and search_supplements (likely by name).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.